mengeling/DSI-Fraud-Case-Study/overview.md

 - Take out the 'user_age', 'sale_duration2', and 'body_length'

 ## Assessment Metrics Selected
-- Ran accuracy of text classification via score method of MultinomialNB library
+- Ran accuracy of text classification via score method of RandomForestClassifier
-- Ran accuracy of LogisticRegression via score method
+- Ran accuracy of numerical classification via score method of RandomForestClassifier
-- Calculated precision and recall of LogisticRegression via sklearn precision and recall modules
+- Calculated precision and recall via sklearn precision and recall modules

 ## Validation and Testing Methodology
 - Use sklearn's train_test_split to reserve 20% of train data